northern11/northern11.github.io/_posts/2017-11-05-updating-the-blog.md

 ---

 After another pause I've finally gotten back to working on the blog.
-I had to fix a few things and I've learned that you don't mess with the "Front Matter" or it won't load the page properly on the blog.
+I had to fix a few things and I've learned that you don't mess with the front-matter or it won't load the page properly on the blog.
 One issue was the Home page wasn't loading style layout.
-The fix was changing the "Front Matter" of the file.
+The fix was changing the front-matter of the file.
 I had an HTML comment in the Front Matter and after removing that things worked the way they should.
 Another issue was a post was missing from the blog and it was related to the Front Matter as well.
+On this post I had the front-matter not at the exact top of the page and it created another issue as well.
+Lessons learned..

 I'm still having trouble consistently coding and I'm trying to find discipline and motivation to make progress.
 I think the issue is I'm trying to do too many things at once and I need to focus on one thing and suck it up.